We love Fethiye harbour’s Boğaziçi Restaurant!

 And Boğaziçi Restaurant is famous for its breakfast.

-On weekdays, your breakfast will be served to your table.
-Your table will still be rammed with multiple plates and pans of foodie treats.
+As with many Turkish breakfast servings, your table will be rammed with multiple plates and pans of foodie treats.

 Dining At Böğaziçi Restaurant